transformrs/trv/examples/demo.typ

     ]

     #toolbox.pdfpc.speaker-note("
-      To create the presentation, we use Typest.
+      To create the presentation, we use Typst.
-      Typest is a new typesetting system that is similar to LaTeX.
+      Typst is a new typesetting system that is similar to LaTeX.

       Here for example is a simple document with one slide.
       The slide contains the text Hello.